dacrands/gatsby-blog/README.md

 ### Deployment

 Here is a look at the `"scripts"` in our `package.json`.
-To deploy to gitpages, make sure your remote repository has GitHub Pages enabled.
+To deploy to gitpages, make sure your remote repository has GitHub Pages enabled, then run `npm run deploy`

 ```js
 "scripts": {